 - Each business has a dedicated account manager

-More than any other independent energy provider, Opus have really changed the business energy landscape.
-In 2015, they broke the legacy of the so-called ‘Big Six’, positioning themselves as the sixth largest business energy provider.
-They have scooped up numerous awards, as well as several mentions on The Sunday Times Grant Thornton Top Track 250 league.
-They recognise that energy rates for small businesses leave a lot to be desired, so have developed a concept called ‘Business Clusters’, where small businesses can club together to get cheaper rates.
+More than any other independent energy provider, Opus has really changed the business energy landscape.
+In 2015, it broke the legacy of the so-called ‘Big Six’, positioning itself as the sixth largest business energy provider.
+It has scooped up numerous awards, as well as several mentions on The Sunday Times Grant Thornton Top Track 250 league.
+Opus recognises that energy rates for small businesses leave a lot to be desired, so has developed a concept called ‘Business Clusters’, where small businesses can club together to get cheaper rates.

-- Business clusters – a great concept for helping small businesses get the best rates
+- Business clusters – helping small businesses get the best rates

 - 85% of phone calls answered within 30 seconds